sclorg/container-common-scripts/README.md

 `make build` will also expect a `README.md` so that it can transform it into a man page that gets added to the image so make sure it is available and that you have the `go-md2man` tool installed on your host.

-`make tag`
-Use this rule if you want to tag an image after it is built.
+The image will be tagged after it is built.
 It will be tagged with two tags - name:latest and name:version.
-Depends on `build`

 `make test` or `make check`
 This rule will run the testsuite scripts contained in the container source repositories.